colelamers/textnotes/git.md

 # make it a git repository
 --git init

-//checkout to a new branch containing your local changes --git checkout -b my_awesome_branch
+#checkout to a new branch containing your local changes
+--git checkout -b my_awesome_branch
 --git add --all